Check DRL System Warning – What Does it Mean & How Can it Be Fixed

 1. Inspect The DRLs

-Start the car, come out and inspect the daylight running lights to see if they’re on.
+Start the car, come out, and inspect the daylight running lights to see if they’re on.
 If you have any of the lights that don’t come on, that’s the culprit.
 You’ll need to open the hood and probably take out your car battery to be able to access the light fitting.
-Take out the light and replace it with one of these LED High Beam Daytime Running Light Kits if your car is an Acura or a Honda.

 2. Check the DRL System Fuse